trainman419/namniart.com/_posts/2020-06-01-linux-multicast.markdown

 and set the IGMP to the switch's IP address, or allocate a dedicated IP address on the same subnet that is explicitly for use by the IGMP querier.

-In the example above, the swich should be allocated an IP address from the 192.168.2.0/24 range; perhaps 192.168.2.3, since this address is not currently used.
+In the example above, the switch should be allocated an IP address from the 192.168.2.0/24 range; perhaps 192.168.2.3, since this address is not currently used.

 ## Sniffing Multicast traffic

 Since switches with IGMP snooping only send multicast data to the ports that are joined to those groups, common packet capture tools such as tcpdump and wireshark will not capture any multicast traffic if they device where they are run is not joined to the multicast groups of interest.

-The best solution that I have found for this is to either write custom python tols to join the relevant multicast groups and capture the traffic, or to configure the switch to forward all multicast traffic to the port in question; most switches call this "router mode." isn't sending you any packets!
+The best solution that I have found for this is to either write custom python tools to join the relevant multicast groups and capture the traffic, or to configure the switch to forward all multicast traffic to the port in question; most switches call this "router mode." isn't sending you any packets!

 ## Inbound Multicast on Multi-homed Hosts

 When joining a multicast group with setsockopt IP\_ADD\_MEMBERSHIP, Linux allows you to specify a local IP address to bind to, or if you specify INADDR\_ANY, it will choose an address for you.
-If you choose INADDR\_ANY, linux chooses "an appropriate interface"!
+If you choose INADDR\_ANY, Linux chooses "an appropriate interface"!
 On a computer with a single network interface this is fine, but if you have more than one interface, there's a chance that INADDR\_ANY will choose the wrong interface.